cncf/tag-observability/whitepaper.md

 ### Metrics

 Metrics are numeric representations of data.
 They fall into two main categories: Already numeric data and data distilled (aggregated) into numbers.
 An example of the former would be temperature, for the latter– a counter of HTTP requests observed on the webserver.

+Numbers are the most efficient way to store data and all established industries trend towards metrics-first over time.
+As an example, your rent, water, heating, cooling, and power bills are metrics-only, and the bank account you pay them from is metrics-only as well.

 Let’s look at a typical example use case for metrics–a gauge that measures the heap memory usage of a host (e.g. virtual machine).
 Let’s call it “heap-memory-bytes”.
 The metric consists of a name, a set of labels (sometimes called attributes or tags) and a numerical value for each point in time (e.g. one value per second).
 Each metric instance, with a certain name and labels, is often called “timeseries” or “stream”.